The BlackBerry Tools SDK for Android apps provides a set of command line tools that you can use to port an Android application onto BlackBerry 10.

 Before you begin: The tutorials in this guide assume that you have the Android SDK installed on your computer.
 If you don't, you can get the Android SDK by visiting http://developer.android.com/sdk/index.html.
 See Install the Android SDK section for more information.

-To distribute applications to BlackBerry tablet users using the BlackBerry World storefront, you must first acquire the code signing keys.
+To distribute applications to BlackBerry users using the BlackBerry World storefront, you must first Create a BlackBerry ID token.

 Some APIs of the Android SDK are not supported, or are only partially supported, by the BlackBerry Runtime for Android apps.
-As a result, not all APK files are readily compatible with the BlackBerry Tablet OS and BlackBerry 10.
+As a result, not all APK files are readily compatible with the BlackBerry 10 OS.
 You can pre-screen your APK files to determine which are most likely to be compatible, and which don't need to be repackaged.

 - Pre-screen an APK file using the apk2barVerifier tool